Michael O'Neill

 In an era of planned obsolescence, it may seem counterintuitive for a furniture company to emphasise reusability.
 To be fair, the key points of the IKEA brand value proposition that we mentioned earlier don’t necessarily lead with a guarantee that every product will last a lifetime.
 But this company is far from disposable.

 It’s likely that you’ve seen the iconic FRAKTA bag out in the wild at some point, perhaps even being used in lieu of a leash on mass transit.
+This example underscores the IKEA effect once again, in which customers become active participants in bringing this powerful brand into their everyday lives.

 While the beds and desks you’ll find at IKEA aren’t handcrafted by experts who pledge a lifelong guarantee tethered to their personal honour, the company still provides its customers with products that are built to last.
 Even IKEA’s durable, reusable shopping bags stand as a testament to the company’s commitment to sustainability.